Simalungun people: Traditional Simalungun life

-It was considered inappropriate to bargain with family members, so an intermediary would be used when purchasing items from family.
+It was considered inappropriate to bargain with family members, so an intermediary would be used when purchasing items from the family.
 Courtship was arranged in the marketplace using a betel nut.
-Girls wishing to avoid attention would give the nut to an old man, who would look after her during market day, or would wear a hiou, to suggest unavailability.
+Girls wishing to avoid attention would give the nut to an old man, who would look after her during market day or would wear a hiou, to suggest unavailability.

-The pounding of rice was an important activity, and the communal 'Losung', or riceblock, was used for this activity, with a hole allocated for each family to use.
+The pounding of rice was an important activity, and the communal 'Losung', or rice block, was used for this activity, with a hole allocated for each family to use.
 A new losung would be cut from a tree trunk, and on an auspicious day decorated with flowers and transported into the village accompanied by music.
-A boy and girl dressed in ceremonial clothes would invest the new riceblock by throwing rice over it, and the villagers would sing songs.
+A boy and girl dressed in ceremonial clothes would invest the new rice block by throwing rice over it, and the villagers would sing songs.

-The birth of a child was an auspicious occasion, and the dukun (midwife/witch doctor) was appointed to drive off spirits, and to cut the umbilical cord with a bamboo knife.
-The newborn baby would be swaddled and daubed with rice chewed by the dukun prior to the mother commencing breastfeeding.
+The birth of a child was an auspicious occasion, and the dukun (midwife/witch doctor) was appointed to drive off spirits and to cut the umbilical cord with a bamboo knife.
+The newborn baby would be swaddled and daubed with rice chewed by the dukun before the mother commencing breastfeeding.
 The placenta would be buried under the house and for seven nights a fire would be maintained to drive off spirits.

-On the seventh day the child would be brought to the tapian.
-If the date of birth was an auspicious one, this would be done using by the mother a new hiou, a ragi idup or ragi panei, but if the date was a bad one, the baby would be carefully brought by all the women of the village, who would set out to deceive the evil spirits in order to protect the baby.
-When the child was named, it would be given black, white and red bracelets for protective purposes.
+On the seventh day, the child would be brought to the tapian.
+If the date of birth was an auspicious one, this would be done using the mother a new hiou, a ragi idup, or ragi panei [ceremonial cloths], but if the date was a bad one, the baby would be carefully brought by all the women of the village, who would set out to deceive the evil spirits to protect the baby.
+When the child was named, it would be given black, white, and red bracelets for protective purposes.

 A well-preserved traditional Simalungun village can be seen at Pematang Purba.